Zeleo/recurrence-expression/README.md

 # recurrence-expression

 This library defines a JSON schema for expressing recurrence patterns.
+It's a Java library but written in Clojure.

-We denote a list of dates when we arrange recurring meetings: for example, "Let's meet every 3rd Thursday".
-Recurrence expression captures these types of patterns.
+Recurrence pattern is the pattern of date and time you establish when you say, for example, "Let's meet every Tuesday at 9:30am".

 Here is an example of a recurrence expression: